katereverie/katereverie/README.md

   1. Tools iterate quickly; fundamentals barely.
 Focus on fundamentals.
   2. Programmers are not developers; developers are not engineers/architects.
 They distinguish by their ability to abstract order from chaos.
   3. Communication bridges different fields as software bridges machines and humans.
 Without communication there is no software.
+  4. One person cannot wear all hats; but know who wears which hat!
-  4. 12 hours of work without proper rest does not increase productivity.
+  5. 12 hours of work without proper rest does not increase productivity.

 - Fun facts about me
   1. I was born on a snowy day where it hadn't snowed for 60 years.